-Major road and significant rail communication routes traverse the Council area.
-A series of Highways, Main and Shire rural roads feed service the area.
+Major road communication routes traverse the Council area.
+A series of Highways, Main and Council rural roads feed service the area.
 All major systems cross the Burnett River and major creeks and are vulnerable to flooding.
 Despite major mitigation construction work by Council and Department of Main Roads, major flooding can occur for short periods.
-The highway and rail system crossing the Council area are major transport routes for the delivery of goods and supplies from the west and east, resulting in significant economic loss to the region and disruption to the lifestyle of local communities and travellers if significant events were to arise.
+The highways crossing the Council area are major transport routes for the delivery of goods and supplies from the west and east, resulting in significant economic loss to the region and disruption to the lifestyle of local communities and travellers if significant events were to arise.